hamna-ali/Python_Basics/README.md

 Each file is self-contained and can be run independently.
 Start with any topic that interests you or follow them in order to build your Python foundation.

 ---
-If you find this helpful, please give it a star!
+If you find this helpful, give it a star!